 "The best tool for fire attack is your brain.
 The only limits to maximizing its effectiveness are the barriers you put in place.
 Be as aggressive in obtaining knowledge as you are in advancing an attack line." – Chief John Tippett

-Aggressively Thinking Firefighters (ATF), another acronym for the fire service, we can add this to the list of approximately hundreds if not thousands of already fire service related acronyms in existence.
-After all, we utilize acronyms just to remember all the other acronyms.
-I am patiently waiting for the Field Operations Guide (FOG) manual on just fire service related acronyms, however, I have digressed.
+Aggressively Thinking Firefighters (ATF), another acronym for the fire service, we can add this to the list of approximately hundreds if not thousands of already Fire service-related acronyms in existence.
+After all, we utilize acronyms to remember all the other acronyms.
+I am patiently waiting for the Field Operations Guide (FOG) manual on just fire service-related acronyms; however, I have digressed.

-It is important to learn the skill set of a firefighter.
-It is important to go through the motions and get your repetitions in on the drill ground.
-It is important to build that muscle memory.
-It is important to master the skill set of the basics.
-As an educator, my desire is to build upon those basic skill sets and advance the recruit entry-level firefighter to understand why we place importance on those rudimentary skills.
-Why we have standard operating guidelines (SOG) and standard operating policies (SOP) for almost every aspect of our profession.
-The power is in the word why.
+As an educator, I desire to build upon the basic skills and advance the recruit entry-level firefighter to understand why we place importance on rudimentary skills.
+The fire service has standard operating guidelines (SOG) and standard operating policies (SOP) for almost every aspect of our profession.
+There is power in the word why.
 I earnestly desire for those Aggressively Thinking Firefighters (ATF) to challenge me as an educator and allow me the opportunity to explain to them the importance of why.

 Comments are closed for this blog post